 A project is a collection of work to be done that is scheduled in to releases and iterations.
 You can create a hierarchy of projects to represent multiple teams or products that mirror your company's development structure.

-There are two basic modes in Rally:
+There are two basic modes in CA Agile Central:

 The menus available when you select project mode include: